katiemorri/hdr-fix-align/README.txt

    * Jinja2 for HTML templates
    * JavaScript for interactive misalignment approval

-Alignment and scoring performed using Biopython's pairwise BioAlign.
+Alignment and scoring performed using Biopython's PairwiseAligner.

 Results can be exported for later use.